 This is how the Greeks make roast lamb – cooked until tender, half braised in a garlic lemon flavoured liquid that transforms into a luscious sauce – no mucking around with gravy!
 This Greek Slow Roasted Leg of Lamb takes hours and hours to roast, but it is EASY, virtually foolproof and very hands off.
 A perfect centrepiece for Easter, Sunday Roast or any other occasion for feasting!!

-But not just any lamb roast.
-A Greek one.
+But this one I’m sharing today is not just another lamb roast.
+It’s a Greek one.
 Rubbed with a simple spice mix, slow cooked until tender, half braised so it sucks up all the yummy lemony garlicky herby flavours.

 No carving knife required.
 See?